Internment of Japanese Canadians: Forced removal, dispersal, and internment of Japanese Canadians

+A Japanese Canadian man holds a small parcel up to a train window during the evacuation to interior British Columbia internment camps, 1942.

+Forcibly dispersed Japanese Canadians arriving in Slocan City.

 After Canada's declaration of war on Japan on December 8, 1941, many called for the uprooting and internment of Japanese Canadians under the Defence of Canada Regulations.
 Since the arrival of Japanese, Chinese, and South Asian immigrants to British Columbia in the late 1800s, there had been calls for their exclusion.
 Vancouver Member of Parliament Ian Mackenzie saw the war as an opportunity to expel Japanese Canadians from British Columbia.
 He wrote to a constituent that "their country should never have been Canada ...
 I do not believe the Japanese are an assimilable race."

 Bordering the Pacific Ocean, British Columbia was believed to be easily susceptible to enemy attacks from Japan.
 Even though both the RCMP and the Department of National Defence lacked proof of any sabotage or espionage, there were fears that Japanese Canadians supported Japan in the war.
 Prime Minister William Lyon Mackenzie King, for example, agreed with the view that all Japanese Canadians "would be saboteurs and would help Japan when the moment came."
 In total, 22,000 Japanese Canadians (14,000 of whom were born in Canada) were interned starting in 1942.

 Widespread internment was authorized on March 4, 1942, with order-in-council 1665 passed under the Defence of Canada Regulations of the War Measures Act, which gave the federal government the power to intern all "persons of Japanese racial origin".
 A 100 mi wide strip along the Pacific coast was deemed "protected", and men of Japanese origin between the ages of 18 and 45 were removed.
 Thereafter, the entire Japanese Canadian population was uprooted from this designated zone.
 By November 1942, 22,000 people were displaced.